What is the Research and Development Credit?

 - An attempt to develop a new or improved product or process that was eventually abandoned.

 - Development of new products in which technical uncertainties must be overcome in-order to satisfy the requirements of a customer specification or performance requirement.

 What Types of Supporting Documentation is Required?

 Companies must be able to provide documentation that links an employee and third party’s time directly to an R&D project or activity.
 Documentation, oral testimonies, registers, job descriptions, and other files needs to directly link an employee’s hours to specific projects.
 Listed below are examples:

 - Credible testimony – valid method for providing adequate documentation of claimed QREs

 - Wages – any payment to a staff member for qualified R&D work.
 Supporting documentation includes W2’s, payroll register, interviews, work schedules, morning minutes or other tracking documents that associate the labor costs to the R&D project.
 Senior management needs to make note of time interacting with employees, giving guidance, receiving feedback, answering questions, etc.

 - Supplies – the purchase of any necessary supplies being used in the qualified research activities.
 Backup documentation includes invoices that can easily allocate costs for R&D jobs and a company’s general ledger than notes costs to specific R&D activities.

 - Contracted Research Services – payments made to a third party for conducting R&D activities.
 Backup documentation includes Invoices that easily identify vendors that support R&D projects and 1099s that property allocate regular jobs vs R&D jobs.

+We can help you maximize this valuable credit and properly document support.
 Please do not hesitate to contact us should you have any questions regarding the R&D tax credit and how it may benefit your business.